Macintosh001/EECS-3311-final-project/docs/log.md

 - Create a TableEntryGenerator class that turns lists of domain objects into 2D String arrays to be used in a JTable.
 THis decreases code duplication.
 - (A lot of this was probably written earlier but today is when they were commited.)

+## Aaron
+- Completed CouponManagerView

 # Sunday, March 5th

 ## Behzad
 - Working on the layouts and the views on UI
 - making StockManagingView and StockCheckingView

+## Aaron
+- Worked on fleshing out the UI classes and their buttons with Behzad

+# Monday, March 6th

+## Aaron
+- Fixed bugs found in the UI
+- continued adding action listeners to the buttons

 # Tuesday, March 7th

 ## William
 - Added some more unit tests for the logic classes

+## Aaron
+- got Initial view working
+- added init() method in App class to encapsulate initialization
+- added back buttons to all applicable views, still need to add action listeners

 # Wednesday, March 8th